castorm/kafka-connect-http/README.md

 > *   Default: `UTC`
 >
 > ##### `http.response.record.offset.pointer`
-> Comma separated list of `key=value` pairs where the key is the name of the property in the offset and the value is the [JsonPointer](https://tools.ietf.org/html/rfc6901) to the value being used as offset for future requests
+> Comma separated list of `key=/value` pairs where the key is the name of the property in the offset and the value is
+> the [JsonPointer](https://tools.ietf.org/html/rfc6901) to the value being used as offset for future requests
-> This is the mechanism that enables sharing state in between `HttpRequests`. `HttpRequestFactory` implementations receive this `Offset`.
+> This is the mechanism that enables sharing state in between `HttpRequests`. `HttpRequestFactory` implementations
+> receive this `Offset`.
+>
+>  One of the roles of the offset, even if not required for preparing the next request, is helping in deduplication of
+> already seen items, by providing a sense of progress, assuming consistent ordering. (e.g. even if the response returns
+> the some repeated results in between requests because they have the same timestamp, anything prior to the last seen
+> offset will be ignored). see `OffsetFilterFactory`
+> *   Example: `id=/itemId`
 > *   Type: String
 > *   Default: ""